-This CASE Report will include two submeasures: high efficiency boiler systems and high efficiency service water heating equipment systems.
-Specifically, these submeasures will update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
-To harmonize with the ASHRAE proposal, this CASE Report will proposal increases to the minimum thermal efficiency for high capacity boilers (1,000,000 – 10,000,000 Btu/hr) to a weighted-thermal efficiency of 90 percent (90%Et), while section 7.5.3 requires the same 90%Et for gas service water heating systems.
+This CASE Report will include three submeasures: high efficiency boiler systems, high efficiency service water heating equipment systems and oxygen trim control.
+This will update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC of ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
+To harmonize with the ASHRAE proposal, this CASE Report will proposal increases to the minimum thermal efficiency for high capacity boilers (1,000,000 – 10,000,000 Btu/hr) to a weighted-thermal efficiency of 90 percent (90%Et), while section 7.5.3 requires the same 90% Et for gas service water heating systems.

 - Hot water return entering the boiler(s) be 120oF or less the temperature difference between the hot water supply leaving the boiler and the return to the boiler be 40oF or more.